 - Kid Hero: Again, what most of the books were about.

-- New Media Are Evil: Here, it's not that newer media are "evil" pre se, but when television became the dominant medium by the The '60s, the trope, Reading Is Cool, became dominate in parental concerns.
+- New Media Are Evil: Here, it's not that newer media are "evil" pre se, but when television became the dominant medium by the The '60s, the trope, Reading Is Cool, became dominant in parental concerns.
 That meant that the Stratemeyer Syndicate stopped being considered the "junk food" of literature and became a proven literary series that young people might be encouraged to try in parents' hopes that they'll read something.
 Thus when the TV series, The Hardy Boys/Nancy Drew Mysteries, came out in the The '70s, it sparked parents hopes that it might kickstart their kids' interest in reading fiction.

 - Sibling Team